PostHog/posthog.com/contents/product-engineers/growth-loops.md

 ## How to measure your growth loop

-To understand your growth loop and the value it is providing, it is important to measure your chosen growth loop.
+To understand your how your growth loop is working, you need to measure it.
 Measurement usually involves figuring out whether your input leads to increasing amounts of the output you want.
 What exact metrics to measure depends on the product and the growth loop.
 Here are examples:

 ### Virality